RyanNgCT/IS2218/Lecture 7 - Time Value of Money II.md

 #### Present Value of Annuity
 - gives us how much each of the cash flows are worth in today's dollars
 	- ⚠ without the multiplicative factor of $(1+r)^t$
+	- usually will give multiple options if asking if exam for the variable $r \implies$ plug into calculator and check to see if it satisfies the equality (**should not** have one larger than the other)
 $$
 PV_{\text{Annuity}} = C \times \left(\frac{1}{r} - \frac{1}{r(1+r)^t}\right)
 $$